MaoDeew/sn-react/README.md

 This is a React boilerplate that is specifically designed to build ServiceNow-ready web applications.

 The boilerplate includes a minimalistic example of a ServiceNow scoped app, which serves as a container for a web application.
-Update set `react-container-servicenow.xml` can be found in a root folder.
+Update set `https://raw.githubusercontent.com/MaoDeew/sn-react/master/interstrive/sn-react.zip` can be found in a root folder.

 This boilerplate supports all of the modern web development features and capabilities: